andredurao/100-days-of-code/log.md

 **Today's Progress**: Adder the example 9 from the book This example adds an end-to-end test and show an example of middleware using the httprouter and negroni packages.

+### Day 12: January 14, 2017

+**Today's Progress**: Adder the example 10 from the book This example took was the most difficult because it required the understanding of almost all the previous examples.
+I've managed to implement the exercises; Now I need to check how good they are written.